-RELEASE OF A NUCLEAR INSTALLATION OR SITE FROM REGULATORY CONTROL

-- 3.84 The release of a nuclear installation or a site from regulatory control requires, among other things, completion of decontamination and dismantling and removal of radioactive material, radioactive waste and spent fuel and contaminated structures and components (see paras 1.8 and 9.2 of GSR Part 6 [28].
-Supporting recommendations are provided in IAEA Safety Standards Series No. WS-G-5.1, Release of Sites from Regulatory Control on Termination of Practices [41].
-If spent fuel storage facilities or radioactive waste storage facilities remain on the site after the end of decommissioning, they should be licensed as new operating facilities (see para 6.15 of SSG-47 [36]). - 3.85 The legal and regulatory framework is required to establish criteria for the release of the decommissioned nuclear installation and the site from regulatory control (see para.
+RELEASE OF A NUCLEAR INSTALLATION OR SITE FROM REGULATORY CONTROL radioactive waste and spent fuel and contaminated structures and components (see paras 1.8 and 9.2 of GSR Part 6 [28][2628] and.
+Supporting recommendations are provided in IAEA Safety Standards Series No. WS-G-5.1, Release of Sites from Regulatory Control on Termination of Practices [41][3941]).
+If spent fuel storage facilities or radioactive waste storage facilities remain on the site after the end of decommissioning, they should be licensed as new operating facilities (see para 6.15 of SSG-47 [36][3436]).

+3.863.84 The release of a nuclear installation or a site from regulatory control requires, among other things, completion of decontamination and dismantling and removal of radioactive material,

+The legal and regulatory body should provide guidance on radiological framework is required to establish criteria for the removal of regulatory controls overrelease of the decommissioned nuclear installation and the site and should from regulatory control (see para.
 2.5(17) of GSR Part 1 (Rev. 1) [1]).
-The regulatory body should ensure that a system is implemented for properly managing this release. - 3.86 Before a nuclear installation is released from regulatory control, the regulatory body should review and assess and, as appropriate, inspect the evidence for the following: - (a) That all responsibilities covered by the licences issued for the installation have been satisfactorily discharged by the licensee and that there is no reasonable expectation that the licensee will have further responsibilities with respect to the site; - (b) That any necessary institutional controls, including continuing environmental monitoring, are implemented; - (c) That the final radiological status of the nuclear installation is fully documented; - (d) That the radiological history of workers (including contractors) is fully documented; - (e) That documentation is made publicly available (unless protected by law from disclosure, such as nominative dose records). - 3.87 Before termination of the licence and release of the site from regulatory control, a final radiological survey is required to be performed by the licensee (see para.
-3.4 of GSR Part 6 [28]).
-The survey should be conducted at the completion of the decommissioning activities and should be examined by the regulatory body to verify that the regulatory criteria and decommissioning objectives have been fulfilled.
-The results of the survey should be archived and kept for a suitable period, as appropriate. - 3.88 Once the regulatory body has accepted all the evidence provided by the licensee, the license can be terminated, and the licensee can be relieved of further licensing responsibilities.
+The regulatory body should ensure that an adequatea system is implemented for properly managing this removal release.

+3.883.86 Before a nuclear installation is released from regulatory control, the regulatory body should review, and assess and, as appropriate, inspect the evidence for the following:

+- (a) That all responsibilities covered by all authorizations the licences issued for the installation have been satisfactorily discharged by the licensee and that there is no reasonable expectation that the licensee will have further responsibilities with respect to anything remaining on the site; - (b) That any necessary institutional controls, including continuing environmental monitoring, are implemented; - (c) That the final radiological status of the nuclear installation is fully documented; - (d) That the radiological history of workers (including contractors) is fully documented; - (e) That documentation is made publicly available (unless protected by law from disclosure, such as nominative dose records).

+Before termination of the licence and release of the site from regulatory control, a final radiological survey is required to be performed by the licensee (see para.
+3.4 of GSR Part 6 [28][2628]).
+The survey is toshould be conducted at the completion of the decommissioning activities and should be examined by the regulatory body to verify that the regulatory criteria and decommissioning objectives have been fulfilled.
+The results of the survey should be archived and kept for a suitable period, as appropriate.

+Once the regulatory body has accepted all the evidence provided by the licensee, the licensee can be terminated, and the licensee can be relieved of further licensing responsibilities.-